robgonzalezpita/ufs-srweather-app/README.md

 # Contact Info

-For questions related to code management, contributing to the AVID real-time runs, or running real-time runs:
+For questions related to code management, contributing to the AVID real-time RRFS ensemble runs, or running real-time RRFS ensemble runs:

 | Name | Email |
 | ---- | :---- |